Growing succulents is a hobby that is growing in popularity. Succulents are easy to grow and look beautiful when given proper care.

 You can identify it by the white powder covering the stems and leaves of your plant.
 It looks similar to other fungi that infect plants, but you can identify it by its powdery texture.

-Powdery mildew is easily spread between cacti, so try to keep your plant isolated to prevent the infection from spreading further.
+Powdery mildew is easily spread between cacti, so keep your plant isolated to prevent the infection from spreading further.

 You can wash your plant of powdery mildew with soap and water or with a solution of baking soda and water.